 Passive Release When Enabled, CPU to PCI bus accesses are allowed during passive release.
 Otherwise, the arbiter only accepts another PCI master access to local DRAM.
-The choice : Enabled, disabled.
+The choice: Enabled, disabled.

 Delayed Transaction This chipset has an embedded 32-bit posted write buffer to support deadly transactions cycles.
 Select Enabled to support compliance with PCI specification version 2.1.
-The choice : Enabled, disabled space
+The choice: Enabled, disabled space

 AGP Aperture Size (MB) Select the size of the AGP aperture.
 The aperture is a portion of the PCI memory address range dedicated for graphics memory address space.
 Host cycle that hit the aperture range are forwarded to the AGP without any translation.
+See www.agpforum.org for AGP information.
 The choice 4, 8, 16, 32, 64, 128, 256.